 First Month Checklist

 Your first month will be filled with orientations, parties, and other events designed to help you meet other JETs and the people in your community.
-There will also be a one week Japanese language camp in Saga City and a Prefectural Orientation mandatory for all new ALTs.
+There be a one week Japanese language course in Saga City and a Prefectural Orientation mandatory for all new ALTs.

 The following is a list of recommendations for what you should do during your first month.
 It’s overwhelming and you’ll be tired, but invest in your new life early!